ctf/taskforce.sus.mcgill.ca/readme.md

 * Run `jekyll` in the root of the repository.
 This will generate the site in the _site/ directory.
 * Use the less.js node module to compile the LESS and save the resulting CSS file as `_site/css/style.css`

 If you have fabric installed, you can use the included `fabfile.py` (just run `prepare`).
-Change the `PATH_TO_LESS` variable.
+Ensure that the `lessc` binary (found in `/usr/local/lib/node_modules/less/bin/` on my machine; YMMV) is in your path.
 Ignore the deploy option, that's just for me.

 Contributing
 ------------